MouriNaruto/MouriDocs/docs/19/ReadMe.md

 reg unload HKU\DEFAULT
 ```

-After importing the registry file, you need to sign out and sign in again to
+After modifying the registry, you need to sign out and sign in again to apply
-apply the theme change.
+the theme change.

 ### Workaround for enabling Chinese (Simplified) IME